Peak Performance – Coed

 What to Expect

-Join other adventurous folks to discover the seven survival priorities while you explore the nearby Appalachian Trail.
+Join other adventurous folks to discover the seven survival priorities while you explore the nearby trails!
 The adventure starts with trip preparation at Mountain Shepherd, including a review of the survival priorities and an introduction to the basics of backpacking.
 Along the trail, you’ll develop new skills with hands-on practice and pro tips from your expert instructors.
 You’ll return to the “frontcountry” with skills, confidence, and memories to last a lifetime!

 Transportation to and from the trailheads is provided, and personal vehicles will remain safely parked at Mountain Shepherd Adventure School during the trip.

-This section of the world-famous Appalachian Trail includes three iconic overlooks:
+This backpacking trip includes three iconic overlooks:

 Each night, we’ll camp at designated campsites with water sources nearby.
 Pack your own shelter, or test out a new system by borrowing one of Mountain Shepherd’s tents, hammocks, or tarps.